Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 - Finally, you should commit this new report file.

 # 9. Results
 %% Needs to have an empty line below the Results heading.
-Otherwise test results will start at the same line with the heading.%%
+Otherwise, test results will start at the same line with the heading.%%